 State securities laws require either that a company's securities be registered for sale or that the securities themselves or the transaction under which they are issued, be exempt from registration.
 Because our common stock will not be listed on a national securities exchange, exemptions will generally not be available and this offering must be registered in nearly all states and jurisdictions in which the securities are to be offered or sold.
 We will apply to register the securities, or will seek to obtain an exemption from registration, only in certain states.
 In the states that require registration, and in which applications are filed, securities will not be sold to retail customers until such registration is effective.
-In addition, if we register the shares and warrants in the State of California, sales will only be made to residents of California who qualify as an "accredited investor" as defined by Rule 501 of Regulation D.
+In addition, if we register the shares and warrants in the State of California, sales will only be made to residents of California who have not less than either (i) any natural person whose individual net worth, or joint net worth with that person's spouse, at the time of his purchase exceeds \$1,000,000 (exclusive of home, home furnishings and automobile); or (ii) any natural person who had an individual income in excess of \$200,000 in each of the two most recent years or joint income with that person's spouse in excess of \$300,000 in each of those years and has a reasonable expectation of reaching the same income level in the current year.